What Teeth Are Suitable for Veneers?

 What to Expect from a Veneer Consultation?

 A consultation is more than a quick look at your teeth.
 It’s a conversation, a planning session, and a step-by-step evaluation of your dental health.
+During your veneer consultation, your dentist will:- Take a full set of dental X-rays

 - Review your medical and dental history.